AndresdPM/GaiaHub/README.md

 $ ./gaiahub --name "NGC 5053" --use_members

-To know more about all GaiaHub options type:
+To know more about all GaiaHub options:

-$ ./GaiaHub --help
+$ ./gaiaHub --help